Roundel: Military aircraft

 The French Air Service originated the use of roundels on military aircraft during the First World War.
 The chosen design was the French national cockade, whose colours are the blue-white-red of the flag of France.
 Similar national cockades, with different ordering of colours, were designed and adopted as aircraft roundels by their allies, including the British Royal Flying Corps and Royal Naval Air Service, and (in the last few months of the war) the United States Army Air Service.
 After the First World War, many other air forces adopted roundel insignia, distinguished by different colours or numbers of concentric rings.

 The term "roundel" is often used even for those military aircraft insignia that are not round, like the Iron Cross-Balkenkreuz symbol of the Luftwaffe or the red star of the Russian Air Force.

 Flags

 Among national flags which display a roundel are the flags of Bangladesh, Belize, Brazil, Burundi, Dominica, Ethiopia, Grenada, India, Japan, Kazakhstan, Kyrgyzstan, Laos, Mongolia, Namibia, Niger, North Korea, North Macedonia, Palau, Paraguay, Rwanda, South Korea, Republic of China (Taiwan), Tunisia, and Uganda.

 Flags for British Overseas Territories used a British Blue Ensign defaced with a roundel displaying the arms or badge of the dependency until 1999.
 The same pattern is still used for all the states of Australia except Victoria.

 Roundels in modern design

-Some of the design elements that appear in logos that utilize roundels include variables such as harmony, balance, symmetry, proportion, and circularity, as established by Pamela W. Henderson & Joseph A. Cote.
-However, for a simple logo, such as the Target Logo, to become associated with the brand, the brand needs to be well known and have unique branding.
+Roundels are used in logos to suggest values such as harmony, balance, symmetry, proportion, and circularity, as established by Pamela W. Henderson & Joseph A. Cote.
+However, for a simple logo, such as the Target logo, to become associated with the brand, the brand needs to be well known and have unique branding.